petterblaasmo/portfolio/src/pages/Projects/Markdown/OIF.md

+## Website

 # OIF Poles

-## Website

-I created a website for [Orkanger IF](https://orkanger-if.no) so they can sell the poles which are placed around the ski-facility.
+A website for [Orkanger IF](https://orkanger-if.no) where you can buy poles.